Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-Official references are useful when you want to confirm label instructions, boxed warnings, fasting timing, and monitoring language.
-They are also the best place to check details when another medicine is added to your list.
+Official references are useful for confirming labeled uses, boxed warnings, fasting instructions, contraindications, interactions, and monitoring language.
+They are also helpful when another medicine is added or when symptoms need to be discussed with a clinician.

 - Official prescribing information: Novartis Tasigna Label.